John Twyne: Life

 He was born about 1501 at Bullington, Hampshire, the son of William Twyne.
 He was educated, according to Anthony Wood, at New Inn, Oxford, but the matter is uncertain and he seems to have frequented Corpus Christi College; he says he saw there Richard Foxe, Juan Luis Vives, and others.
 He graduated B.C.L. on 31 January 1525, and then married and became master of the free grammar school at Canterbury.

 Twyne's school was a success, and he grew rich, purchasing land.
 He took an active part in the municipal affairs of Canterbury: he was a common councilman from 1539 to 1547 and 1548 to 1550, Sheriff of Canterbury for 1544–45, an alderman from 1550 to 1562 and mayor of the city for 1553–4.
 In 1553 he represented the city in parliament.

 He gave offence to the Duke of Northumberland, and on 18 May the mayor of Canterbury was directed to send him up to London.
 Twyne was re-elected MP for Canterbury on 7 September that year.
 As mayor of the city in 1554 he actively opposed the insurgents during Wyatt's rebellion.

 In 1560, during an ecclesiastical visitation of Canterbury, Twyne was reprimanded, and during that year he lost his position as head of The King's School, Canterbury, where he was succeeded by Anthony Rush; in 1562 he was again in trouble, with the privy council.
 Suspected as a covert Catholic, his prosperity and positions were affected.

 Twyne died at Canterbury on 24 November 1581, and was buried on the 30th in St Paul's Church, Canterbury where a brass plate with an inscription commemorated him.
-By his wife Alice (1507–1567), daughter and coheiress of William Peper, Twyne had issue three sons: John, who lived at Hardacre, and wrote verse; Lawrence Twyne; and Thomas Twyne.
+By his wife Alice (1507–1567), daughter and coheiress of William Peper, Twyne had issue three sons: John, who lived at Hardacre, and wrote verse; Lawrence Twyne, author of The Painful Pattern of Adventures (1576); and Thomas Twyne, a fairly prolific author.
+One of his gifted literary-minded pupils was Thomas Peend.